VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

 A: I've tried and failed miserably.
 ```

-At the current low-level shader documentation of the HDRP this task seems more than impossible for a single person to accomplish over single weekend.
+As of current time, due to the lack of low-level shader documentation of the HDRP, this task seems more than impossible for a single person to accomplish over short period of time.

 # Packages available @ release section.